 And as with anything meaningful in life.
 It takes time and work.

 If you keep postponing the immediate pleasures – i.e., delaying gratification.
 If you keep putting them away.
-You will teach yourself that experiencing pleasant sensations is not based on getting new things.
-It’s appreciating what you already got.
+You will teach yourself that experiencing pleasant sensations shouldn’t be based on getting new things.
+It should be based on appreciating what you already got.

 “As we get past our superficial material wants and instant gratification we connect to a deeper part of ourselves, as well as to others, and the universe.”
 Judith Wright